 This course will teach students the core skills needed for gathering, cleaning, organizing, analyzing, interpreting, and visualizing data.
 Students will learn basic SQL for working with databases, basic Python programming for data manipulation, and the use and application of statistical and machine learning toolkits for data analysis.
 The course will be primarily focused on applications, with an emphasis on working with real (non-synthetic) datasets.
-Prerequisite: CSCI101 or CSCI102 or CSCI261.
+Prerequisite: CSCI101 or CSCI102 or CSCI200 or CSCI261.

-CSCI306.
-SOFTWARE ENGINEERING.
-3.0 Semester Hrs.
+CSCI306, SOFTWARE ENGINEERING, 3.0 Semester Hrs.

 (I, II) Introduction to software engineering processes and object-oriented design principles.
 Topics include the Agile development methodology, test-driven development, UML diagrams, use cases and several object-oriented design patterns.
 Course work emphasizes good programming practices via version control and code reviews.
-Prerequisite: CSCI262 with grade of C- or higher.
-3 hours lecture; 3 semester hours.
+Prerequisite: CSCI220 with grade of C- or higher or CSCI262 with grade of C- or higher.